 Reservations must be made by 5:00 PM the day prior to the requested date of travel or up to one week in advance.

 Calls are accepted daily from 8:00 AM to 5:00 PM.

 When calling to arrange a ride, please be prepared to provide the following information to the scheduler or the voice mail:

-Drivers will wait 3 minutes from the assigned pick-up time before reporting the passenger as a no-show.
+Once the operator has arrived, passengers who do not board the vehicle within the five-minute wait time will be reported as a no-show.
 When a passenger is a no-show, an additional bus will be sent only if time and space are available.